Rokoko/rokoko-studio-live-blender/README.md

-# Rokoko Studio Live for Blender
+# Rokoko Studio Live Plugin for Blender

 This plugin lets you stream your animation data from Rokoko Studio directly into Blender.
 It also allows you to easily record and retarget animations.